emca-it/OP5-Documentation/op5_docs/Business_Service_Monitoring.md

  A list of action buttons.
  Click the icons to

--   -   Look up service/host in op5 monitor
+-   -   Look up service/host in OP5 Monitor
     -   Go to the configuration for the host or service
     -   Add sub element, only available on groups
     -   Edit object